project-zot/project-zot.github.io/docs/articles/workflow.md

-# Software Provenance Workflow Using OCI Artifact
+# Software Provenance Workflow Using OCI Artifacts

-> :point_right: This article demonstrates an end-to-end workflow for installing a zot registry, pushing and signing an image and artifact, and verifying the results.
+> :point_right: This article demonstrates an end-to-end workflow for installing a zot registry, then pushing and signing an image and a related artifact, such as an SBOM.

 ## Workflow

+The following sections describe the step-by-step workflow.
+To view the steps combined into a single script, see [Reference: Full workflow script](#fullscript).

 ### Step 1: Set up the environment and tools